Are you thinking of setting up a limited company for your business?

 - For example, a public limited company must have a minimum amount of £50,000 of share capital, while there is no minimum for a private limited company.

 - Private limited companies can have just one shareholder who is also the director; there’s no maximum number of shareholders but as a private limited company, shares can’t be traded publicly on the stock market

 - A public limited company must file accounts opens in new window within six months of the accounting year (nine months for private).

-- Other necessities for a Public Limited Company include AGMs, the acquisition of a trading certificate before trading and the need to have a legally qualified secretary.
+- Other necessities for a Public Limited Company include AGMs, the acquisition of a trading certificate before trading and the need to have a suitably qualified secretary.

 Legal requirements for limited companies

-- File an annual return with Companies House.
-This is a snapshot of the business including details of directors, the registered office, share capital and shareholdings to ensure Company House’s records are up to date.
+- File an annual confirmation statement with Companies House.
+This is a snapshot of the business either confirming any changes in the details of directors, the registered office, the share capital and shareholdings, or that there have been no changes, to ensure Companies House’s records are up to date.

 - Submit your company’s annual accounts to Companies House.